jacob5412/2023FA_MSAI_339/Homework3/mongo_db.md

   title: 'Un uomo in ginocchio',
   year: 1979
 }
+...
+{
+  runtime: 9,
+  title: 'Powers of Ten',
+  year: 1977
+}
 ... and so on ...
 ```

+Note that some movies don't have a `runtime`, which is why they're not being displayed.

 There's a script called `retrieve_movies.js` that can be run using `node`.
 Ensure that you create a file called `db_creds.json` before you run the file.
 The full output is given in `movies_query_results.json`